skr0x1c0/portal/README.md

      ...
      cachevp = pt->pt_cache_vnode;
      in_uio = ap->a_uio;

      /* Write data to cache file first */ VNOP_WRITE(cachevp, in_uio, 0, ap->a_context);
      VATTR_INIT(&vattr);
      VATTR_SET(&vattr, va_data_size, uio_offset(in_uio));

      /* Update size of cache file */ vnode_setattr(cachevp, &vattr, ap->a_context);

      // send request to agent containing data size and offset
      // fake agent will simple respond success to this request ...
    }
    ```

    The WebDAV kext will first write the data to cache file by `VNOP_WRITE` function with pointer to `vnode` of target file.
-This will write the data to target file even thought the malicious app did not have write access to target file
+This will write the data to target file even thought the malicious app did not have write access to target file.

 # References